 When you no longer need the daisy chains you can just tuck them away, and make you pack look really neat again.

 At the very bottom of the pack you’ll see two loops for gear attachment.
 This is actually an improvement over some earlier versions of the Redwing 50, since they didn’t have this feature.

 The loops are great for any gear that’s too bulky to fit into the main compartment of the pack.
 You could use them for a sleeping pad, hiking poles or ice axe – whichever gear you tend to carry most often.

 The prices of these types of packs can easily go over $200.
-So, it’s always great to find one that has some good features that you will actually use, and that’s under $150.
-Like the Kelty Redwing 50.
+So, it’s always great to find one that has some good features that you will actually use, and that’s under a lot cheaper like the Kelty Redwing 50.